 Being harassed by a creditor or collection agency can negatively affect many aspects of your life.
 Luckily, there are several defenses to unfair practices made by creditors, including statute of limitations, prior collection abuse, and other faults a creditor may have.
 All too often we note collection entities that pay little or no attention to Florida Statute and the list of rights each and every consumer has as enumerated in Florida law.
 Our creditor harassment attorneys are well versed in Florida’s Consumer Collection Practices Act and we are willing to take collection entities and corporations to task for violating the rights of consumers.
 For serious assistance in dealing with harassing debt collectors, please contact our office at 727-451-6900 for more information.

-Dolman Law Group Accident Injury Lawyers, PA, is a Florida consumer justice law firm.
+Sibley Dolman Gipe Accident Injury Lawyers, PA, is a Florida consumer justice law firm.